Sankhol: Infrastructure

 The village of Sankhol is located near National Highway 9, however, this road does not pass through the locality.
 The main artery of the village is the Delhi Rohtak Corridor road, which connects Sankhol with NH9 from both ends, as well as with the cities of Delhi and Rohtak.

 Since 2018, the Brigadier Hoshiyar Singh metro station, the terminus of the Green Line (Line 5) of the Delhi Metro is located in the village.
 It is located on the crossroad of the Dehli Rohtak Corridor road and the Sector 6-7 Dividing road, in the South-East of Sankhol.
 The station is named after Hoshiar Singh, a notable brigadier born in Sankhol.

 Notable Persons

 Brigadier Hoshier Singh Rathee

 Brigadier Hoshiar Singh IOM, IDSM, Croix De Guerre was the commander of the Indian 62 Brigade stationed at Sela Pass.
 Brigadier Singh was killed in action, along with a few Indian troops during the 1962 Sino-Indian War.
 Brigadier Hoshiar Singh was commended for his bravery in the war.
-Prime Minister Jawaharlal Nehru, along with Pratap Singh Kairon, the then Chief Minister of Punjab, had visited this village personally to pay homage to the late Brigadier.
+Prime Minister Jawaharlal Nehru, along with Pratap Singh Kairon, the then Chief Minister of Punjab, had visited this village personally to pay homage to the late Brigadier.His close friend and class mate Pandit Ram Kishan Sharma also paid homage to the Brigadier.